SamuelSwartzberg/flashcardifying_text_temp/inf.md

 list-units|list all units
 list-unit-files|list unit files

+loginctl controls the systemd login manager

 #### various subsystems & specs

 ##### Desktop Notification Spec

-Spec for how notifications should work on linux   Desktop Notifications Specification libnotify is the most common implementation of the Desktop Notifications Specification
+Spec for how notifications should work on linux   Desktop Notifications Specification libnotify is the most common implementation of the Desktop Notifications Specification To use libnotify, you need to also install a notification server/daemon. dust is a minimal notification server/daemon.

 ##### bluetooth

+hcitool is a command allowing noninteractive bluetooth config.

 ##### sound